TrellixVulnTeam/swahilipython_SCMU/Doc/howto/clinic.rst

 * The last line (``/*[clinic end generated code: checksum=...]*/``) is the *checksum line*.
 * In between the start line and the end line is the *input*.
 * In between the end line and the checksum line is the *output*.
-* All the text collectively, from the start line to the checksum line inclusively, is the *block*.
+* All the text collectively, kutoka the start line to the checksum line inclusively, is the *block*.
 (A block that hasn't been successfully processed by Argument Clinic yet doesn't have output or a checksum line, but it's still considered a block.)